 - a. a high school diploma or GED, associate degree with one (1) year of experience, OR - b. a four-year degree in a human service field; OR - c. a combination of experience, skills, and competencies that is equivalent; PLUS - d.
 Skills and competencies of this service provider must be at a level that offers psychoeducational and relational support, behavioral modeling of interventions, and supervision.
 These preplanned, therapeutically structured interventions occur as required and outlined in the beneficiary's service plan. - e.
-Must meet requirements established by state personnel system or equivalent for job classifications or other substantially equivalent federal or Indian Health Service regulation.
-Supervision provided by a qualified professional as stated in 10A NCAC 27G.0104 or federally recognized tribal code rules regarding professionals and paraprofessionals.
+Must meet requirements established by state personnel system or equivalent for job classifications.
+Supervision provided by a qualified professional as stated in 10A NCAC 27G.0104 rules regarding professionals and paraprofessionals.